thehalfspace/dotfiles/README.md

 :linenumber # go to that linenumber
 ~           # Switch case of the selection

-# If the cursor is in the middle of a line, press dd to delete the entire line.
-Press C to delete from the cursor position to end of line.
-Press ce to delete word.
+# The capitalized version of common commands are super useful.
+Be sure to check them out:

-r           # replace one character. e.g. if I press r5, it will replace the existing character with 5.
+d           # delete. e.g. dw = delete word, dd = delete line, D = delete from the cursor position to end of line c           # change. e.g. cw = deletes word and puts you in insert mode, cc = deletes line and puts in insert mode, C = deletes from the cursor position to end of line r           # replace. e.g. r5 = replaces the current character with 5.
+R puts you in replace mode where you can move around and overwrite anything.

 \ll         # Compile latex document (vimtex)
 \lv         # View latex document (need a pdfviewer for this.
 I use skim)